Overview of Insurance Fraud and Helpful Resources for Investigations

 The article provides an overview of insurance fraud investigation resources.

-Insurance fraud is any act committed with the intent to fraudulently obtain payment from an insurer, or insurance company. insurance fraud, scams, and schemes have become some of the most prevalent and costly white-collar crimes.
+Insurance fraud is any act committed to fraudulently obtain payment from an insurer or insurance company.
+Insurance fraud, scams, and schemes have become the most prevalent and costly white-collar crimes.
 This type of fraud is recognized internationally as a multi-billion dollar problem.

-Fraudulent activities also affect the lives of innocent people, both directly through accidental or purposeful injury or damage, and indirectly as these crimes may cause premiums to increase.
-Fraudulent claims pose a very significant problem, and governments and other organizations are making efforts to deter such activities.
+Fraudulent activities also affect the lives of innocent people, both directly through accidental or purposeful injury or damage and indirectly, as these crimes may cause premiums to increase.
+Fraudulent claims pose a significant problem, and governments and other organizations are trying to deter such activities.

 Insurance Fraud Investigation Resources